top of page

 Search

 Are you considering getting a handmade mug but aren't sure if it's dishwasher safe?
-Unlike mass-produced tableware, handmade ceramics usually don’t come with symbols or labels indicating whether they can go in the dishwasher.
+Unlike mass-produced tableware, handmade ceramics usually don’t come with symbols or labels indicating their dishwasher safety.
 If you've ever wondered why some makers recommend handwashing their ceramics, here's the reason why.

 In part 1, I discussed how unglazed areas of a mug can absorb small amounts of water and eventually weaken the mug, even after firing at high temperatures.